maranasgroup/chemo-enz/README.md

    ```

 2. **Prepare the dataset**
-   Ensure you have the dataset files in the working directly
+   Ensure you have the dataset files in the working directory

 3. **Extract reactant and product IDs**
    Open the provided Jupyter notebook and run it to extract the IDs of reactants and products from `S1.txt`.